gambizardonkick/Shuffle-Live-tracker/replit.md

 # Overview

-This is a real-time bet tracking system for shuffle.com that monitors bets from a specific user ("TheGoobr") and sends notifications to Discord.
-The system consists of two main components: a browser-based Tampermonkey userscript that captures bet data from the shuffle.com website, and a Node.js/Express backend server that processes the data, maintains statistics, and sends Discord notifications.
+This is a server-side automated bet tracking system for shuffle.com that scrapes ALL live bets using Puppeteer, converts bet amounts from various cryptocurrencies to USD, tracks comprehensive statistics (daily/weekly/monthly/lifetime profits and losses per user), and provides a password-protected admin panel to manage tracked users with individual Discord webhooks.

-The application tracks betting activity in real-time, aggregates statistics across different time periods (daily, weekly, monthly), and provides a web dashboard for viewing bet history and statistics.
+The application tracks betting activity in real-time, aggregates statistics across different time periods (daily, weekly, monthly, lifetime), provides a web dashboard for viewing bet history and statistics, and sends comprehensive Discord notifications for tracked users.

 # User Preferences